tu2-atmanand/task-board-docs/docs/6_Features/2_Task_Properties.md

 **Task Metadata** also known as task properties are the different properties you assign to your tasks for better management, filtering and giving more information to your tasks.

-**Task board supports following Metadata :**
+**Task board supports following Metadata by default :**

 - ID
 - Status
 - Priority
 - Tags
-- Start time and End time
+- Time duration
+- Created date
-- Start date-time
+- Start date
-- Scheduled date-time
+- Scheduled date
-- Due date-time
+- Due date
 - Reminder
 - Completion date-time
 - Cancelled date-time
 - Depends on

 More properties coming soon...

+Below section will explain each of the default supported properties by Task Board.
+To understand how they will appear inside your notes when you add these properties to your inline-tasks please refer the following wiki : [Task properties format for inline-tasks](/docs/6_Features/3_MetadataFormats.md).

 ---